jnozzi/cocoadev.com/markdown/HowToCheckThatMenuIsOpened.md

 ----

-Have a try with "menuNeedsUpdate:" delegate method from General/NSMenu class.
+Have a try with "menuNeedsUpdate:" delegate method from NSMenu class.